 If excessive traction is used (or the ‘pull’ operator loses track of the 3-dimensional space due to exertion or positional difficulty) and the following problems can occur which will stop you getting into the correct position and subsequently require huge forces to achieve reduction:

-Internal/external rotation to find angle where ball sits on rim of socket
+3 - Find the spot.
+Internal/external rotation to find angle where ball sits on rim of socket (you may feel a clunking movement)

 Click below for a brief tutorial on the flexion technique (with thanks to Dr Nick Bailey).